-Sometimes, the wellbeing of families and children might be threatened by individual, parental or family circumstances.
-We call these ‘vulnerabilities’.
-It means that something about the child, parent or family is creating a risk of poor physical or mental health.
+We call these circumstances ‘vulnerabilities’.
+It means that something about the child, parent, family, community or system is creating a risk of poor physical or mental health.

-Examples of factors that might lead to vulnerability are poverty, single parenting, unemployment, relationship problems, depression, drug and alcohol use, and social isolation.
+Examples of circumstances that might lead to vulnerability are poverty, single parenting, unemployment, relationship problems, illness, frequent family relocation, family violence, alcohol and other drug use, racism and other forms of discrimination, and social isolation.

-Most families are vulnerable at some stage, and some difficulties can affect children into adulthood.
-For example, research shows that emotional and behavioural difficulties early in life can be linked to behaviour problems – such as poor academic performance, relationship problems and crime – in adolescence and adulthood.
+Most families are vulnerable at some stage, and some vulnerabilities can have long-term effects.
+For example, emotional and behavioural difficulties early in life can create risk for problems in adolescence and adulthood.
+These problems include poor academic performance, relationship problems and crime.

 - help families who are experiencing vulnerability and reduce risk to children

 - reach out to families who don’t reach out to you

 - put families in touch with helpful resources

 - give accurate advice and information in a sensitive way